Dog nutrition - What you need to know

 Can dogs have carrots?
 The simple answer is yes!
 There’s a lot to like about the humble carrot.
 Not only are they nutritious, but in moderation, carrots provide a healthy, low-calorie treat for your dog.
 What’s more, a carrot offers an alternative to the usual dental chews.
 Given raw and whole, carrots are great for

-If you’re looking for a low calorie, healthy treat for your dog; then green beans might be a perfect choice.
-Nutritious and full of fibre, green beans are readily available fresh, frozen and canned and are safe for a dog to eat as long as they are plain.
-What’s more, green beans can play an
+If you’re looking for a low-calorie, healthy treat for your dog, then green beans might be a perfect choice.
+Nutritious and full of fiber, green beans are readily available fresh, frozen, and canned and are safe for a dog to eat as long as they are plain.
+What’s more, green beans can play an important

-Being the owner of an anxious dog presents very unique challenges.
+Being the owners of an anxious dog presents unique challenges.
 It can be distressing, can’t it?
 Watching your dog pace up and down, trying to hide under the bed, or even howling as you leave for work.
-Whether it’s fireworks, the vet, separation anxiety or thunderstorms, trying to comfort a distressed dog is tough.
-So
+Many dog owners don’t like the idea of prescription drugs and their possible side effects.
+So the search for

 Sharing food with our dogs is a great pleasure for many of us.
 But it can be challenging to know what we can and can’t split with our dogs.
 Almonds belong to this camp.
 There is a lot of debate as to whether almonds are toxic to dogs or not.
 So we’ve uncovered the facts

 If you own an anxious dog, you may already know about melatonin and its benefits.
-Although still very much in an experimental stage the growing interest in its health and behavioural benefits is gaining momentum.
-So, what is it, how does it work and can I give my dog melatonin?
-What is melatonin?
-Melatonin is
+Although still very much in an experimental stage, the growing interest in its health and behavioral benefits is gaining momentum.
+So, what is it, how does it work, and most importantly, is it safe.
+Can I give my dog melatonin?

 Whether you’re a green-fingered gardener or a dried herb devotee, you’ve probably got a pot or two lurking in your pantry.
-Herbs not only enhance the flavour of food, but they also have nutritional and medicinal properties.
+Herbs and spices not only enhance the flavor of food but also have nutritional and medicinal properties.
 But can we use these aromatic herbs to boost the health of our dogs?
-The answer is yes
+The answer is

 Love it or hate it, kale has become the poster vegetable for super-foods.
 Full of vitamins and antioxidants, it’s hard to beat kale regarding nutritional benefits.
-Not only does kale have a proven record in cutting cancer risk but it also helps prevent heart disease.
-As a member of the cruciferous family that includes broccoli
+Not only does kale have a proven record in cutting cancer risk, but it also helps prevent heart disease.
+But is it as good for our dogs as it